 Many applicants will end up being so impressed by the process and organizational values that they’ll want to learn more about joining the organization.
 To move them from the applicant pipeline to your primary potential new member list in mySigEp, check the “Add to PNML” box to the right of their application status and click “Save”.
 This will automatically begin processing to generate the lead.
 If you attempt to convert many at once, you may see “Lead Creation in Progress” while the system works in the background.
 Once generated, you’ll be able to click “View Lead” from the BMS application management hub, as well as in the “Recruitment” tab in mySigEp.
 Applicants will automatically be labeled “BMS Applicant” when adding to your potential new member list.

 On this page, you’ll see a list of BMS funds available to your chapter to award your scholarship.
 Some funds operate like a checking account, with the full balance available for immediate use.
 Others are invested as an endowment with 4.25% of the 12 Quarter Rolling Average is available.
 Chapters should work with their AVC to determine which fund and the scholarship amounts that should be requested.
 There may be additional funds available to your chapter not listed here; work with your AVC to ensure you’re utilizing everything available to your chapter.

 In the table at the bottom of the page, you’ll see a list of scholarship winners for those applications that have been updated to “Award Winner”.
-If you’re requesting funds from the SigEp Educational Foundation, you’ll need to complete the Scholarship Request Form with your AVC for each of these award winners.
+If you’re requesting funds from the SigEp Educational Foundation, you’ll need to complete the Scholarship Request Form in with your AVC for each of these award winners (read more about the AVC Funds Dashboard here).
 After you’ve completed the scholarship request form, you may update the award winner’s status to “Scholarship Requested”.
 Export functionality is also available here for names and email addresses.

 To learn more about your available funds, or to set a new fund up, email email@example.com.